Noyes Barber: Biography

 Barber was born in Groton, Connecticut son of John and Elizabeth (Denison) Barber.
 He attended the common schools and engaged in mercantile pursuits.
 He was a major of the Eighth Connecticut Regiment in the War of 1812 where he was detailed to defend the coast towns during the blockade by the British Fleet.
 He married Catherine Burdick in 1801 and they had two children, Adeliade Barber & Betsey Ann Barber Copp.
 Catherine died in 1813 and he married Mary Chester Smith in 1814 and they had two children, Mary Elizabeth Barber Whitman and John Starr Barber.

 Career

 Barber was a member of the Connecticut State House of Representatives in 1818.

+Congress

 He was elected as a Democratic-Republican to the Seventeenth Congress, an Adams-Clay Republican to the Eighteenth, an Adams candidate to the Nineteenth and Twentieth, and an Anti-Jacksonian to the Twenty-first through the Twenty-third Congresses, serving from March 4, 1821 to March 3, 1835.
 He was an unsuccessful candidate for reelection in 1834 to the Twenty-fourth Congress.

+After Congress

 He resumed mercantile pursuits and was also a member of all Whig conventions from 1836.